 The last step is something that might surprise you, but could change everything!
 (You’ll find out what it is soon…)

 Why is a Child Sensitive to Noise in General?

 First, we’ve got to talk about the two different groups that kids could potentially fall into when it comes to “sensitive hearing,” as it’s sometimes put.
 Some kids are sensitive to all sorts of sounds.
 Noises like background music, someone clicking their pen, or a toy being played with repeatedly, can cause them to totally flip out.

-And, then there’s the noises that the highly sensitive notice, that most don’t.
-Sounds like the humming of flourescent lights or an appliance running.
+And then, there’s the noises that the highly sensitive notice, that most don’t.
+Sounds like the humming of fluorescent lights or an appliance running.

 Most of us filter out these noises.
 It’s our sensory systems job.
 We are constantly hearing noises and our brain decides which noises we’re going to pay attention to.
 For kids that are noticing a lot of sounds, their brain is literally telling them that all the noises are important.
 When that happens, it becomes difficult to pay attention to anything else.

 And, when the noise doesn’t stop, other senses can become heightened as well.
 The child may not want to be touched, lights can seem bright, and then they could have a total meltdown.